Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Allows loading and displaying an Observable notebook (online JavaScript notebooks powered by < https://observablehq.com>) as an HTML Widget in an R session, 'shiny' application or 'rmarkdown' document.

-staticryptR — by Nikita Tkachenko, 10 months ago
+staticryptR — by Nikita Tkachenko, a year ago

 Encrypt HTML Files Using 'staticrypt'